speedment/speedment-doc/pages/join.md

 The `.where()` method can be called several times with different predicates to further reduce the number of elements in the stream.
 The different predicates will be combined using an `AND` operation.

 {% include important.html content= "
 Currently, only predicates obtained from the entity fields can be used (thus, anonymous lambdas cannot be used).
-Furthermore, predicates cannot be composed using the `.and()` and `.or()` methods.
-Instead. several invocations of the `.where()` method can be used to express `AND` compositions.
-This [limitation](https://github.com/speedment/speedment/issues/601) will be removed in a future version of Speedment.
+Since version 3.1.10, predicates can also be composed using the `Predicate::and` and `Predicate::or` methods.
 " %}